Nette Documentation Preview

 See also [#capitalize], [#lower], [#upper].

-implode(string glue = '') .[filter]
+implode(string $glue='') .[filter]

 Return a string which is the concatenation of the strings in the array.
 Alias for `join`.